univec-ai/postvec/web/docs/troubleshooting.md

 ## Version skew

 Replacing `postvec.so` does not upgrade a database.
-Until `ALTER EXTENSION postvec UPDATE`, the worker pauses and writes **no** heartbeat.
-Application backends are not gated, so application traffic should remain paused during that window.
+Until `ALTER EXTENSION postvec UPDATE` the worker pauses and writes **no** heartbeat.
+Application backends are not gated.
+Application traffic should stay paused for that window.

 ## Further diagnostics

 `postvec doctor --format json --deep` produces a persistent diagnostic artifact.
-Each check includes an identifier, status, and remediation.
+Each check includes an identifier, status and remediation.